Last Updated: September 4, 2023

 If you ask people for a definition of urban sprawl, you're likely to hear all kinds of negative reactions about bland suburban communities before someone actually discusses the core meaning.
 In this article the visual quality is not the criterion by which we judge whether sprawl exists or not.

 Here we think a more useful explanation of sprawl is the condition in which the rate of expansion of the land used for developed purposes, as documented in the U.S. by the Census Bureau and termed "Urbanized Land," exceeds the population growth rate.

 And just like on the parent page about dispersed development, we want to emphasize that a village of 1,000 people could have a small town sprawl problem, so when we say urban sprawl, it is not all about the bright lights of the big city.

 Only the 400 or so Urbanized Areas recognized by the Census Bureau will have precise statistics at their disposal, but almost any size of community can sprawl.

-If you are the type that likes to use correct terminology, we think that what makes suburban sprawl is the fact, for example, that your increase in urban land consumption is 30% higher than your population growth over the same interval is only 15%.
+If you are the type that likes to use correct terminology, we think that what makes suburban sprawl is the fact, for example, that you show a 30% increase in urban land consumption during a certain time period, but your population growth over the same interval is only 15%.
 In fact, cities that aren't growing at all can be sprawling.
 Another way to think of sprawl is to think of it as loss of rural land to urban uses.

 Sprawl has become a worldwide phenomenon.
-Great and walkable European cities are sprawling outward, even though their centers hold together in the traditional pattern.
+Great and walkable European cities are sprawling outward, even while their centers hold together in the traditional pattern.
 The suburbs in Europe often tend to be the lower-income areas of the metro area, though, in contrast to the U.S.